bobdavies2000/OpenCVB/README.md

 ![](media/da280b898b238ab7490bfca8fc4abbfa.gif)

 **RedCloud_BasicsColor:** *The color input for RedCloud_BasicsColor and any other OpenCVB algorithm can be motion-filtered using a global option.
 The frame is only processed if there is scene motion.
 The objective is to improve the consistency of the cells produced which can be seen in the cells away from the motion – look to the right side of the image.
+Cells without motion are updated on a heartbeat (once a second.)
 There is little benefit to capturing cell perturbations when there is no motion in the color image for that cell.
-Motion-filtered color images often display artifacts from a previous frame but when the image data is already so variable from frame to frame, there is little downside to motion-filtering for image segmentation.
+Motion-filtered color images often display artifacts from a previous frame but when the image data is already so variable from frame to frame, there is little downside to motion-filtering for image segmentation using depth and color.
 A new global option allows the motion rectangle to be displayed in the upper left image (in white.)*

 # Introduction